DiosStrike/CEE-12770-Team5/docs/index.md

 - fine-tuning the baseline model on target-domain normal audio
 - updating thresholds after model adaptation
 - preparing final report, poster, and demonstration materials

+# What We Learned: Assignment 4 Progress Summary

+Through this assignment, our team reached a strong consensus on our system architecture and experimental validation strategies.
+Here is what each team member learned during this phase:

+**Tanghao Chen**
+Through deploying our Gradio-based interactive diagnostic demo, I gained a deep understanding of setting scientific decision boundaries.
+By analyzing validation score distributions, I configured precise MSE thresholds (e.g., 6.9, 6.0, 5.3, 7.0) for four machine IDs.
+A major learning point was balancing response speed and diagnostic stability during live microphone integration.
+I implemented a 10-second rolling buffer that accumulates 2 seconds of audio before updating predictions every second.
+Mastering this tradeoff between "time window length" and "interpretability" in real-time engineering was my core takeaway, laying the groundwork for future model adaptation in real physical environments.

+**Yizhen Xu**
+My primary focus was building and training the anomaly detection models using the MIMII dataset to accurately classify the operational status of fan motors.
+I gained hands-on experience by implementing and comparing two distinct architectures: a baseline Dense Autoencoder (DenseAE) and a Residual Autoencoder (ResidualAE).
+Throughout the optimization process, I learned the critical importance of robust training strategies.
+I experimented with various techniques to improve model generalization, including injecting synthetic data noise, modifying the underlying network structures, and systematically tuning hyperparameters.
+These iterative refinements significantly deepened my understanding of autoencoder behaviors in acoustic anomaly detection.

+**Zexi Yin**
+My key learning revolved around the complexities of real-time acoustic data acquisition.
+Initially building an ESP32 + INMP441 system, I spent significant time debugging issues like discontinuous signals and serial bandwidth bottlenecks at high sampling rates, eventually pivoting to SD card local storage.
+To ensure our demo progressed smoothly, I engineered a stable PC-based USB microphone pipeline featuring real-time recording and waveform/spectrogram visualization.
+Resolving buffer and shape mismatch errors taught me how to effectively manage audio data structures.
+Ultimately, transitioning from offline audio to window-sliced real-time streaming was a crucial structural agreement our team reached this week.